stephenlprice/tableau-webhooks/README.md

 ## Workflows

-You can think of processes that integrates a webhook with custom automation as a workflow.
+You can think of processes that integrate a webhook with custom automation as a workflow.
 A workflow starts with an event ocurring in a Tableau Server or Tableau Cloud site.
-If a webhook as been deployed to respond to this type of event, Tableau will then send an `HTTP POST` request to Tableau Webhooks at the `/webhook` URL.
+If a webhook has been deployed to respond to this type of event, Tableau will then send an `HTTP POST` request to Tableau Webhooks at the `/webhook` URL.
 The webhook request will contain a payload with data that can be used to process the event and to determine if Tableau Webhooks should run an automation process.

 The following flowchart illustrates what this process looks like.